-1. Institute best practice planning and project management in all CSB processes.
+Institute best practice planning and project management in all CSB processes.

 The hallmark of any effective organization is project management.
-The CSB is developing stateof-the-art project planning techniques to manage its investigative process and support functions.
-The platform the CSB uses to manage its projects is the Total Records and Information Management (TRIM) database, which is the agency repository for all incident screening, investigation, and safety recommendation data.
-By tracking these data and establishing milestones within TRIM, the CSB can combine its knowledge management base and project planning program into one user-friendly system accessible to all staff.
-In addition, the CSB uses specialized evaluation techniques, such as logic tree modeling, to help determine the cause of incidents.
+The CSB is developing state-of-the-art project planning techniques to manage its investigative process and support functions.
+The CSB uses the Total Records and Information Management (TRIM) database as the agency repository for all incident screening, investigation, and safety recommendation data.
+The CSB will expand its use of TRIM's project management capabilities by establishing milestones and improved tracking data within TRIM.
+The result will combine the CSB's knowledge management base and project planning program into one user-friendly system accessible to all staff.
+In addition, the CSB will expand its specialized evaluation techniques, such as logic tree modeling, to help determine the cause of incidents.
 The CSB combines project management and advanced causal analysis to identify the underlying technical, management system, organizational, and regulatory causes that allow an incident to occur.
-The CSB also uses AcciMaps, which uses multi-layered causal diagrams that arrange the various causes of an incident in terms of their level of influence.
-These and other techniques have enabled the CSB to leverage its limited human resources to develop findings quickly and expedite the report production process.
+The CSB will also broaden use of AcciMaps, which are multi-layered causal diagrams that arrange the various causes of an incident in terms of their level of influence.
+These and other techniques will enable the CSB to leverage its limited human resources to develop findings quickly and expedite the report production process.

-The CSB's project management approach is also used for non-investigative activities.
+The CSB's project management approach will continue to be used and improved upon for non-investigative activities.
 For example, the CSB uses best practice project planning techniques to assist in developing support plans, such as the human capital and action plans, and this document, the 2012-2016 CSB Strategic Plan.
-Moreover, the agency has carefully planned its contingency operations in the event of a catastrophic event: alternative communication approaches, an offsite work facility, and contingencies to maintain critical data.
+Moreover, the agency will also use project management to carefully plan its contingency operations in the event of a catastrophic event: alternative communication approaches, an offsite work facility, and contingencies to maintain critical data.